vinayinfo/multiuploader/README.md

-django-multiuploader
+multiuploader
 ====================

-django-multiuploader - is an application which enable ability to upload multiple files with HTML5 (jQuery plugin) in Django.
+multiuploader - is an application which enable ability to upload multiple files with HTML5 (jQuery plugin) in Django.

 Installation